CDCgov/cdc-open-viz/README.md

 1. Start by cloning this repo and running `npm install` at the root.
 2. Verify that "lerna" is installed by running `lerna -v`.
 If it's not installed, Run `npm i -g lerna` so you will have system wide access to Lerna at the command line.
-3. Run `lerna link --force-local` which will tell Lerna to auto symlink the packages locally with each other (this will let you make a change in one and see it reflected in the others after building.)
-4. Run `lerna bootstrap` and Lerna will initialize all the packages for you.
+3. Run `lerna bootstrap` and Lerna will initialize all the packages for you.
-5. NOTE: To run the **editor** you will also need to build the packages that it consumes:
+4. NOTE: To run the **editor** you will also need to build the packages that it consumes:
   - `lerna run --scope @cdc/map build`
   - `lerna run --scope @cdc/chart build`
   - `lerna run --scope @cdc/dashboard build`
   - `lerna run --scope @cdc/data-bite build`
-6. To begin working on an individual package, run `lerna run --scope @cdc/package_name start`, replacing `package_name` with the package's namee (ex: `@cdc/map`).
+5. To begin working on an individual package, run `lerna run --scope @cdc/package_name start`, replacing `package_name` with the package's namee (ex: `@cdc/map`).

 ## Development Guidelines